MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-overview.md

 :::image type="content" source="images/nonms-mde-migration.png" alt-text="Diagram depicting the process of migrating to Defender for Endpoint" lightbox="images/nonms-mde-migration.png":::

 When you migrate to Defender for Endpoint, you begin with your non-Microsoft antivirus/antimalware protection in active mode.
-Then, you configure Microsoft Defender Antivirus in passive mode, and onboard your devices to Defender for Endpoint.
-Next, you configure Defender for Endpoint features, and verify that everything is working correctly.
+Then, you configure Microsoft Defender Antivirus in passive mode, and configure Defender for Endpoint features.
+Then, you onboard your organization's devices, and verify that everything is working correctly.
 Finally, you remove the non-Microsoft solution from your devices.

 ## The migration process